JoseLuisManzanaresRivera/insight4health/_posts/2014-02-02-a-cook-cries-in-the-rain-at-night.md

 author: José Luis Manzanares Rivera.
 ---

+Sonora, a Mexican state located at the US border, historically has been conducting a dynamic mining activity as part of a natural productive potential that extends beyond the border.

+>Mining activities in particular copper extraction have been defining human binational relations in the Sonora-Arizona, region however until recently the environmental impacts regarding the relation mining activity waste-water quality and public health are beginning to emerge as a general concern among the population along this interconnected region.

 The aim of this work is to analyze the spatial distribution of potential **pollution pathways of water resources** given the economic activity in the Mexican border state of Sonora  and  propose  a  regional  distribution  in  relation  to  cancer  mortality  rates  across the state.